 This feast-like illustration is the typical scene at an `Eid Al-Fitr gathering, especially as an aftermath of a month of fasting!
 While there is nothing wrong with eating nor with enjoying food for that matter, this picture is just a bit too much.

-📚 Read Also: All About Eid Al-Fitr 1441 (Special Collection)
+📚 Read Also: Communitarian Values of Ramadan and Eid Al-Fitr

 Psychology Behind Overeating